russmckendrick/records/content/albums/oops-wrong-planet-1393361/index.md

 ---

 Oops!
 Wrong Planet is the third studio album by American rock band  Utopia.
 It delivers a markedly trimmed down, pop-oriented direction for the band following the progressively influenced previous album, Ra.
-Oops! peaked at #77 on the Billboard album chart in 1977."Love is the Answer" later became a hit for England Dan & John Ford Coley, charting #1 on the Billboard Adult Contemporary list in 1979.
+Oops! peaked at No. 77 on the Billboard album chart in 1977.
+"Love is the Answer" later became a hit for England Dan & John Ford Coley, charting #1 on the Billboard Adult Contemporary list in 1979.